seven5/seven5.github.io/tutorial.md

 ## Preparation for this lesson

-As above, make sure you have the databse running, run the migrations (it doesn't hurt to run them again), build the fresno server, and start it running.
+As above, make sure you have the database running, run the migrations (it doesn't hurt to run them again), build the fresno server, and start it running.

 ## Getting some data